 The goal of the Digital Learning team is to foster technology integration in the curriculum while supporting the exploration of emerging learning technologies.
 The Digital Learning team focuses on:

 The Network and Systems Infrastructure team delivers core technology infrastructure services to the Colleges.
 It delivers high-performance data, telecommunications and system services.
 This team provides assistance in designing, building, securing, documenting, and maintaining the Colleges' overall technology infrastructure.
-Team members manage campus connectivity by overseeing networks comprised of 9,000 data ports, 2,500 telephone ports, and 950 wireless access points.
+Team members manage campus connectivity by overseeing networks comprising 9,700 data ports, 2,500 telephone ports, and 950 wireless access points.
 The team is responsible for the Colleges' server facility that contains central computing systems and manages equipment located in over 100 buildings.
-They manage 130 servers that deliver data storage, e-mail, academic applications, databases, administrative systems, web sites, and about 75 other applications that support the HWS community ability to connect, collaborate, and learn.
+They manage 180 servers and 90 applications that deliver data storage, e-mail, academic applications, databases, administrative systems, and web sites that support the ability for the HWS community to connect, collaborate, and learn.

 The Solutions Development team focuses on finding new, better, and more effective ways to integrate technology and software applications to support the operations of the Colleges.
 Team members work with constituents from departments, programs, and operations across the institution to determine the best strategies and approaches for managing our information-related assets.
 The Solutions Development team is comprised of staff with experience in systems analysis and design, software engineering, technical content development, software quality assurance, web architecture, database design, decision support and reporting, systems integration, application architecture, and project management.
 They provide technical guidance and support to all offices on campus that depend on the broad portfolio of purchased and custom-built applications systems that process the transactions that occur across the institution on a daily basis.
 These systems include PeopleSoft, PowerFaids, Raiser's Edge, R25, Odyssey Housing Management, and the HWS web site.